 Number of people with a chronic disease admitted to hospital per 100,000 people aged 75 years or greater (Ambulatory Care Sensitive Conditions admissions rate).
 Hospitalization for Ambulatory Care Sensitive Conditions (ACSC) is an indirect measure of access to primary care and the capacity of the system to manage chronic conditions such as diabetes, congestive heart failure, chronic obstructive pulmonary disease (COPD), and asthma.
-ACSC hospitalizations are often referred to as avoidable and are an indirect measure of the effectiveness of the Why?
+ACSC hospitalizations are often referred to as avoidable and are an indirect measure of the effectiveness of the health care system in the community.